martinmwas254/phase-3-sinatra-with-active-record-get/README.md

-# Sinatra with Active Record: GET Requests
+# Sinatra with Active Record: POST/PATCH/DELETE Requests

 ## Learning Goals

-- Handle multiple `GET` requests in a controller
+- Handle non-`GET` requests in a controller
+- Access data in the request body with the params hash
-- Use the params hash to look up data with Active Record
+- Perform CRUD actions with Active Record from the controller
-- Send a JSON response using data from an Active Record model
-- Use the `#to_json` method to serialize JSON data

 ## Introduction

-OK, it's the moment of truth!
-Our application is all set up; we've reviewed the file structure and talked about how to run the server.
-Let's talk about how we can use Sinatra to access data about our models and send that data as a response.

-Imagine this scenario: you're given the task of creating a new game review website from scratch.
-You want a dynamic, highly interactive frontend, so naturally you choose React.
-You also need to store the data about your users, your games, and the reviews somewhere.
-Well, it sounds like we need a database for that.
-Great!
-We can use Active Record to set up and access data from the database.

-Here's the problem though.
-React can't communicate directly with the database — for that, you need Active Record and Ruby.
-Active Record also doesn't know anything about your React application (and nor should it!).
-So then how can we connect up our React frontend with the database?

-Well, it sounds like we need some sort of **interface** between React and our database.
-Perhaps some sort of **Application Programming Interface** (or as you may know it, API).
-We need a structured way for these two applications to communicate, using a couple things they **do** have in common: **HTTP** and **JSON**.

-_That_ is what we'll be building for the rest of this section: an API (specifically, a JSON API) that will allow us to use Active Record to communicate with a database from a React application — or really, from any application that speaks HTTP!
+So far, we've seen how to set up an API with Sinatra to allow frontend applications to access data from a database in a JSON format.
+For many applications, just being able to access/read data isn't enough — what kind of app would Twitter be if you couldn't write posts?
+What would Instagram be if you couldn't like photos?
+How embarrassing would Facebook be if you couldn't go back and delete those regrettable high school photos?

+All of those applications, and most web apps, can be broadly labeled as CRUD applications — they allow users to Create, Read, Update, and Delete information.

+We've seen a few ways to Read data in an API.
+We've also already seen how to Create/Update/Delete records from a database using Active Record.
+All that's left is to connect what we know from Active Record with some new techniques for establishing routes and accessing data in our Sinatra application.

 ## Setup

-We'll continue building our Sinatra application using the code from the previous lesson.
-Run these commands to install the dependencies and set up the database:
+We'll continue working on the game review application from the previous lessons.
+To get set up, run:

 ```console
 $ bundle install
 $ bundle exec rake db:migrate db:seed
 ```

-> **Note**: Running `rake db:migrate db:seed` on one line will run the
-> migrations first, then the seed file.
-It's a nice way to save a few
-> keystrokes!

-You can view the models in the `app/models` directory, and the migrations in the `db/migrate` folder.
-Here's what the relationships will look like in our ERD:
+As a reminder, here's what the relationships will look like in our ERD:

 ![Game Reviews ERD](https://curriculum-content.s3.amazonaws.com/phase-3/active-record-associations-many-to-many/games-reviews-users-erd.png)